-- Volunteering to help out disable children.
+- Volunteering to help out disabled children.

 - Helping the homeless get back on their feet.

-- Listening to your favorite music.
+- Listening to your favourite music.

 - Writing out your thoughts.

-- Singing your favorite song.
+- Singing your favourite song.

 - Saying “I love you” to the person you care about.
 And seeing their reaction.